tomakita/RetroCheck/example/README.md

 ![graph_detail](viz_graph_dropdown.png)

 The left-most dropdown contains a list of graphs to view.
 The first graph (labeled "base") is unchanged from the set of nodes and edges that you specified in the `Graph` instance on which you run each test.
-The remaining graphs in the dropdown (labeled "choice n") are instances of the base graph that RetroCheck has created, by generating entity values for each node, also by choosing whether to include each node and edge.
+The remaining graphs in the dropdown (labeled "choice n") are instances of the base graph that RetroCheck has created, by generating entity values for each node, and also by choosing whether to include each node and edge.
 Nodes and edges which have been omitted from the graph won't be visible, here.

 ![subgraph_detail](viz_subgraph_dropdown.png)